US Tax Tools

 How is cryptocurrency taxed in the US?

-Selling or trading cryptocurrency is treated as a capital gains event — short-term if held one year or less, long-term if held more than one year.
+The IRS treats crypto as property, not currency.
+Selling or trading it is a capital gains event — short-term if held one year or less, long-term if held more than one year.
 Mining, staking, and airdrop income is taxed as ordinary income at the fair market value when received.

 What is the difference between short-term and long-term crypto gains?

-Short-term crypto gains come from assets held for one year or less and are taxed at ordinary income tax rates, up to 37%.
-Long-term crypto gains apply to assets held for more than one year and are taxed at preferential rates of 0%, 15%, or 20%, depending on your taxable income and filing status.
+Short-term gains (held one year or less) are taxed at ordinary income rates up to 37%.
+Long-term gains (held more than one year) are taxed at 0%, 15%, or 20% depending on taxable income and filing status.
+In 2025 the 0% long-term rate applies up to $48,350 of taxable income for single filers and $96,700 for married filing jointly.

 Can I deduct crypto losses?